Impact of parity violation on quantum entanglement and Bell nonlocality

 Numerically, we find the influence on $\mathcal{B}$ from the external $\vec{H}$ field marginal.
 Modifications to the spin correlation matrix $C_{ij}$ are found important.
 We illustrate this point in Fig.\,\ref{fig:C12}, where the $y$-axis is defined as \eqal{ \Delta \bar C_{12}\equiv \bar C_{12} - \bar C_{21}. } Since $C_{12}=C_{21}$ in the P- and CP-conserving limit, $\Delta \bar C_{12}$ gives a net measure on the magnetic effect.
-As is clearly seen from the plot, the presence of a non-vanishing magnetic field can induce spurious P and/or CP violating effects, which in turn produces a non-zero $\Delta \bar C_{12}$ of $\mathcal{O}(10^{-3})$ for $J/\psi\to\Xi^-\bar\Xi^+$, and of $\mathcal{O}(10^{-4})$ for $Z\to\Lambda_c^+\bar\Lambda_c^-,\,\tau^-\tau^+$ as shown in Fig.\,\ref{fig:C12}.
-On the other hand, since $C_{ij}$ is directly related to the differential angular distribution as shown in the end matter, such a spurious effect can be isolated from the fitting to obtain a genuine determination of P and/or CP violation.
+As is clearly seen from the plot, the presence of a non-vanishing magnetic field can induce spurious P and/or CP violating effects, which in turn produces a nonzero $\Delta \bar C_{12}$ of $\mathcal{O}(10^{-3})$ for $J/\psi\to\Xi^-\bar\Xi^+$, and of $\mathcal{O}(10^{-4})$ for $Z\to\Lambda_c^+\bar\Lambda_c^-,\,\tau^-\tau^+$ as shown in Fig.\,\ref{fig:C12}.
+On the other hand, since $C_{ij}$ is directly related to the differential angular distribution as shown in the end matter, such a spurious effect has to be isolated from the fitting to obtain a genuine determination of P and/or CP violation.
+Moreover, if this effect is not subtracted in the analysis and the bipartite system is assumed to be isolated as before, one may falsely draw the conclusion of invalidity of the QFT as similarly depicted in Fig.~\ref{fig:epsi}.

 The nonzero $\Delta \bar C_{ij}$ are detectable through the cascade decays of the daughter fermions, \( f \to f' X \) and \( \overline{f} \to \overline{f}' X \) with \( f' \) a fermion and \( X \) the rest of the particles.
 Ideal choices of the cascade decays, for instance, are \( \Xi^- \to \Lambda \pi^-, ~ \Lambda_b^0 \to \Lambda_c^+ \pi^-, ~ \Lambda_c^+ \to \Lambda \pi^- \), and \( \tau^- \to \pi^- \nu_\tau \)~\cite{LHCb:2024tnq}, as described in the end matter.
 Measurements would be able to carry out at next-generation colliders such as STCF\,\cite{Charm-TauFactory:2013cnj,Achasov:2023gey}, CEPC\,\cite{CEPCStudyGroup:2018ghi} and FCC-ee\,\cite{FCC:2018evy}.